Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 The Correct Soil pH for Lavenders

-Lavenders can grow in mildly acidic soils but prefer soil that is either pH neutral (pH 7) or slight alkaline (up to pH 7.5).
+Lavenders can grow in mildly acidic soils but prefer soil that is either pH neutral (pH 7) or slightly alkaline (up to pH 7.5).

 Lavender does particularly well in gardens with chalk soils as chalk allows for good drainage and tends to be slightly alkaline.